DarkWanderer/metrics-cpp/README.md

 * Provides commonly used metric classes
 * A number of out-the-box optimizations
-  * all metrics except Summary are lock-free
+  * Gauge, Counter are lock-free
   * Labels are optimized for cache locality (vector instead of std::map; make sure to use a compiler which takes advantage of [SSO](https://pvs-studio.com/en/blog/terms/6658/))
   * Minimized locking for operations in Registry
 * Various methods of serialization